-Dual-language programs grow in Arizona public schools
+Dual language programs grow in Arizona public schools

 Parents visit and take part in classroom activities at Puente de Hozho School.
 Photo courtesy Puente de Hozho School